NYC Walking Tours

 In addition to being a published author and registered architect, I (John Hill) am a licensed New York City Sightseeing Guide.
 I've been giving architectural walking tours since early 2012, just after my first book, Guide to Contemporary New York City Architecture, was published by W. W. Norton.
 Then, in 2019, Prestel put out NYC Walks: Guide to New Architecture, which collects ten of the walking tours I had been giving in those seven years.

-If you would like to go on one of the architectural walking tours in the book and/or listed below, or would like to hire me to craft a custom tour, please email me for rates and availability.
+If you would like to go on one of the architectural walking tours in the book (they are the ones below with asterisks) or any of the other tours listed below, or if you would like to hire me to craft a custom tour, please email me for rates and availability.

 Architectural Walking Tours by John Hill: